jurca/ignore-tpl/README.md

 [custom DOM parser](https://github.com/jurca/ignore.js/tree/0.0.x/template),
-resulting in a simpler and more efficient code, while sacrificing the support for setting `camelCase` properties declaratively (to be fair, those are usually reflectd by DOM attributes on native HTML elements, and custom elements can simply use `lowercase` or `snake_case` property names).
+resulting in a simpler and more efficient code, while sacrificing the support for setting `camelCase` properties declaratively (to be fair, those are usually reflected by DOM attributes on native HTML elements, and custom elements can simply use `lowercase` or `snake_case` property names).